Castlevania Legends: Reception

+Castlevania Legends was met with negative reception by critics upon release.
+Electronic Gaming Monthly's four reviewers found the game overly short and boringly easy, as well as complaining of ropy collision detection and cheap deaths resulting from what should be simple jumps.
+However, their biggest criticism was that there was no real advancement from the previous Castlevania Game Boy installment, Castlevania II: Belmont's Revenge, since other Game Boy releases had made major advances in both gameplay and graphics in the seven years that had passed since Belmont's Revenge.
+Nintendo Power said the game recreates the Castlevania look and feel and praised the addition of Light Mode, but echoed Electronic Gaming Monthly's criticisms that the game is much too easy and that even a slight miscalculation in a jump results in the player character's death.
+Computer and Video Games found the game overly simplistic even by Game Boy standards, and commented that "Some of the first GB titles were better than this in terms of graphics and collision detection."

-IGN called the game one of the Game Boy's cult classics despite the portable system's limitations.
+In a 2007 Castlevania series retrospective, IGN called the game one of the series's cult classics, but said it suffers from the Game Boy's technical limitations and is overly different from other games in the series.
 GameSpy called the music "disappointing", as the previous two Game Boy Castlevania games were highly praised for their music.
 Game Informer's Tim Turi felt that the game was lacking especially compared to Castlevania: Symphony of the Night.

 Longtime Castlevania producer Koji Igarashi removed the game from the series timeline, claiming that in his opinion it conflicted with the plotline of the main games.
-He has stated that "Legends remains something of an embarrassment for the series.
-If only that development team had the guidance of the original team of the series."

 Time Extension placed Legends fifth last on its list of ranked Castlevania games: "Following the amazing Belmont's Revenge was no easy task, and in all fairness, Legends is an inferior outing in almost every regard, bar the fact that it came with battery back-up so you could save your progress.
 The visuals, controls and music are all worse than they are in Belmont's Revenge, but that hasn't stopped Legends from becoming one of the most desirable and expensive Game Boy games.
 It's worth a look, but only via emulation."

 In other media

 Sonia was one of the confirmed leads in the Dreamcast game Castlevania: Resurrection, up until that game's cancellation.

+Sonia appears as a playable character for the Ode to Castlevania DLC in Vampire Survivors.